 3. The risks not necessarily reflected in the calculation of reserves under these requirements are:

 a.
-Those not reflected in the determination of risk-based capital.
+Those not reflected in the determination of RBC.

 b.
 Those reflected in the determination of RBC but arising from obligations of the company not directly related to the contracts falling under the scope of these requirements, or their supporting assets, as described above.